Guidelines for the Establishment of Centers, Institutes, and Related Units

 - Identify where the proposed center's staff and activities will be housed; and

 - Indicate the cost and source of funds for any space remodeling or realignment that may be required.

 Appendix II: Budget Models for Centers at WVU

 When faculty at West Virginia University collaborate on projects that cross traditional college boundaries, the management of budgets and the assignment of “credit” for the research activity can become an artificial barrier to the efficient operation of such projects and may also inhibit administrative support for such activities.
-It is the policy of the Office of Research to require all projects to develop budgets that create separate budget tasks for personnel in each college so that the efforts of personnel distributed amongst colleges are accurately represented.
-Senior personnel should appear as co-investigators in submitted proposals so that credit for proposal development is also accurately represented amongst participants from different colleges.
+It is the policy of the Office of Research to require all projects to develop budgets that create separate budget tasks for personnel in each college so that the efforts of personnel distributed among colleges are accurately represented.
+Senior personnel should appear as co-investigators in submitted proposals so that credit for proposal development is also accurately represented among participants from different colleges.